This quick and easy butterless chocolate chip cookie recipe uses coconut oil instead of butter for a soft, chewy cookie.

-Coconut oil at room temperature is usually solid, but for this recipe we want to melt it down so it mixes more easily into our cookie batter.
-To melt the coconut oil for this recipe, I like to scoop about 1 cup of coconut oil (in its solid, room-temperature form) into a glass measuring cup, and then microwave for 3-40 seconds until it’s melted down.
-Give the coconut oil a stir and then check the measurement – you may need to add another spoonful to bring the liquid oil up to 3/4 of a cup.
-Generally, I find that 1 cup of solid coconut oil translates almost exactly to 3/4 of a cup of melted coconut oil.
+How to melt coconut oil into its liquid form: Coconut oil is generally solid at room temperature, but we want to melt it into a liquid form for this recipe in order to incorporate it more easily into our chocolate cupcake batter.
+(We’ve used virgin unrefined coconut oils from 365/Whole Foods, Nutiva, and Carrington Farms and like them all).
+To melt coconut oil, scoop about 1 cup of coconut oil (in its solid, room-temperature form) into a microwave-safe glass measuring cup, and then microwave for 30-40 seconds until it’s melted down.
+Give the coconut oil a stir and then check the measurement – you may need to add another spoonful of room temperature coconut oil to bring the liquid up to the correct amount.
+Melt too much oil?
+Pour any excess right back into the container.

-Work quickly when you bake these cookies – as the coconut oil starts to come back to room temperature, the dough will stiffen and be a little more crumbly/harder to work with, so plan to bake these in just one or two batches as opposed to storing the dough in the fridge for later!
+Work quickly when you bake these cookies – as the coconut oil starts to come back to room temperature, the dough will stiffen and be a little more crumbly and harder to work with, so plan to bake these in just one or two batches as opposed to storing the dough in the fridge for later!